duckdb/duckdb-web/_posts/2023-09-26-announcing-duckdb-090.md

 #]
 ```

 Note that the API is currently experimental and features are still missing.
 We are very interested in feedback.
-Please report any functionality that you are missing, either through Discord or on Github.
+Please report any functionality that you are missing, either through Discord or on GitHub.

 #### Final Thoughts